micmejia/bible-dump/AMPC/James/Jas 3.md

-Not many [of you] should become teachers ([^a]self-constituted censors and reprovers of others), my brethren, for you know that we [teachers] will be judged by a higher standard _and_ with greater severity [than other people; thus we assume the greater accountability and the more condemnation].
+Not many [of you] should become teachers (self-constituted censors and reprovers of others), my brethren, for you know that we [teachers] will be judged by a higher standard _and_ with greater severity [than other people; thus we assume the greater accountability and the more condemnation].